Table of Contents

 Many internet service providers are now offering truly unlimited data plans, including all fiber providers and some cable providers (HFC).

 But some major cable providers still impose data caps (usually around 1 TB).
-Satellite internet providers and fixed wireless providers have much lower data caps.
-Their data allowances can vary from 15 GB to 500 GB depending on the price of the plan you choose.
+Most satellite internet providers and fixed wireless providers have much lower data caps, with the exception of Viasat and T-Mobile with their unlimited data plans.
+For other satellite and fixed wireless providers, data allowances can vary from 100 GB to 500 GB depending on the price of the plan you choose.
 Most often, though, your data allowance from satellite or fixed wireless internet will top out at about 150 GB.

-With today’s high streaming demands, that data cap can kick in quickly.
+With today’s high streaming demands, a 150 GB data cap can kick in quickly.
 You may face internet throttling (slowdown) or overage charges.
 If you have an internet plan with any kind of data caps, you need to know about monthly internet data usage.
 Soft data caps are still data caps.

 Factors That Influence Monthly Internet Data Usage